-In British English, the humorous expression nul points was originally used with reference to a score of zero points in the Eurovision Song Contest, in which the points awarded by each country are announced in both English and French.
+The primary meaning of the humorous pseudo-French British-English expression nul points is: a score of zero points in the Eurovision Song Contest, in which the points awarded by each country are announced in both English and French.

 In French, nul points is incorrect, as the adjective nul agrees in number with the noun that it qualifies; the French expression would therefore be either nuls points or nul point.
 (However, the British-English expression has also occurred as nuls points and nul point.)

-The expression nul points is first recorded in The Incomplete Book of Failures: The Official Handbook of the Not-Terribly-Good Club of Great Britain (E. P. Dutton – New York, 1979), by Stephen Pile (born 1949):
+1-: From The Incomplete Book of Failures: The Official Handbook of the Not-Terribly-Good Club of Great Britain (New York: E. P. Dutton, 1979), by Stephen Pile (born 1949):

 Singing an entrancingly drab number called ‘Mile after Mile,’ a Norwegian pop singer, Mr Jan Teigan1, scored nil in the 1978 Eurovision Song Contest.
 The voting from the panels all over Europe was unanimous: